ryankarl65/MorpionCore/README.md

 ### Client Player

-the core send in parameters, the actual map of game in json. the client must return the playing position in json.
+the core send in parameters, the actual map of game in json. the client must return the playing number position.

 ## Contributing